Sufficiency, inclusion, resilience et creativity

 The city of tomorrow must reinvent itself in order to unite more than it divides: the sustainable city is a city that cares.
 It takes care of its inhabitants, particularly the most vulnerable among us; of its ecosystems; of its infrastructures; of its public spaces; of its businesses; and of its surrounding environments.

 Virginie Carolo-Lutrot, President of Sustainable city by France, Vice-President of the Assembly of French Communities , Mayor of Port-Jérôme-sur-Seine and President of Caux Seine agglo

 Florian Bercault, President responsible for eco-neighbourhoods and priority districts, President of the French national commission for eco-neighbourhoods, Mayor of Laval, President of Laval Agglomération

 Jean-Baptiste Butlen, Vice-President for the state body and Deputy Director for Sustainable Development (French Ministry for Environmental Transition);

-Virginie Carolo, Vice-President for the local authorities body and Mayor of Port-Jérôme sur Seine and President of the Caux Seine Agglomeration,
+Chrsitophe Degruelle, Vice-President for the local authorities body and President of the Agglomeration Community of Blois

 Brigitte Bariol, Vice-President for the experts body and General Delegate for the FNAU,

-And Bruno Hervet, Vice-President for the business body and Director General of Suez Consulting and Smart Cities;
+And Bruno Hervet, Co-Vice-President for the business body and Director General of Suez Consulting and Smart Cities;

 Follow our news: